 You may be wondering, “how can yoga not be helpful?“ Isn’t all yoga helpful?
 Well, yes and no. There are many forms of yoga out there today.
 One can find everything from gentle yoga to power yoga, to yoga with wine, to yoga for trauma.
 There are a myriad of yoga classes to choose from.

-Why the type of yoga you do is important
+Why the type of yoga you do in recovery is important

-When trying to recover from an eating disorder the most beneficial kind of yoga is one that has a focus on the internal practice of self-awareness, contemplation, and a sense of ease in your body.
+When you have an eating disorder, the most beneficial kind of yoga in recovery is one that has a focus on the internal practice of self-awareness, contemplation, and a sense of ease in your body.
 The class you choose should be rooted in body acceptance, awareness, and mindfulness.
 Any movement/poses taken should be carefully and safely instructed so that you can feel your body in each movement.

 This is the teaching of embodiment and body awareness.
 When we move too fast we lose this awareness.
 Classes that support embodiment support connection to yourself without competition and comparison.
 You aren’t striving to get somewhere or to get into a specific pose.